sderosiaux/guidelines-to-create-a-strong-website/README.md

 ## Care about bugs ?

-  - Monitor browser's JS errors, for instance with https://trackjs.com
+  - Monitor browser's JS errors, for instance with https://trackjs.com or https://sentry.io/

 ## Care about misc ?